-I am researching the process of atmospheric carbon dioxide in the ancient Mars atmosphere being sequestered into stable mineral carbonate.
+What was your PhD on?
+I researched the process of atmospheric carbon dioxide in the ancient Mars atmosphere being sequestered into stable mineral carbonate.
 Such carbonate minerals have been observed by satellite, rovers, landers and in meteorites from Mars that have landed on Earth.
-I examine these sources and attempt to resolve the mineralogy and reaction pathways involved.
-There is a lot of advanced microscope work of Mars fragments, which I love.
-I also conduct laboratory experiments in pressure vessels that mimic early Mars hydrothermal systems.
+I examined these sources and attempted to resolve the mineralogy and reaction pathways involved.
+There was a lot of advanced microscope work of Mars fragments, which I loved.
+I also conducted laboratory experiments in pressure vessels that mimic early Mars hydrothermal systems.
 But why is it important?

 How did you get to this job (education etc.)?

 I studied part time with the Open University, who allowed me to overlap my undergraduate final year in geology with the first year of a masters in Earth Science.
 I was an escort during this time in Edinburgh.
-Unemployment is disproportionately high in the trans community as people do not want to employ early stage trans people as we can look like strange unicorns, thus many turn to sex work to survive, as I did.
+Unemployment is disproportionately high in the trans community.
+People do not want to employ early stage trans people as we can look like strange unicorns, thus many turn to sex work to survive, as I did.
+Initially from a mouldy damp basement flat in Leith and later in a beautiful flat in Abbeyhill.
 Upon finishing the BSc and halfway through the MSc I saw a fantastic PhD post funded by the UK Space Agency studying Mars and decided to send an enquiry to see what grades I would need for such work.
 I was encouraged to apply anyway and was lucky enough to be offered the PhD.
 If you are fascinated by a subject, or see a dream job, it is always worth sending that introductory email, just because you never know what wonderful places it might lead.
-I feel very lucky in where I am in life just now, and love my work.

 What are your plans for the future?

-I plan to stay in science as long as it engages me and I enjoy it.
-I hope Scotland gains independence and Scottish geology surveys and space agencies need to be created (Glasgow leads in UK space science).
-Developing the applications of mineral carbon sequestration to counter global warming is something I would potentially like to pursue.
+Oh, I don't know any more.
 I would ultimately love a cottage by the water somewhere beautiful, with maybe goats and some chickens.
-Science does not define me, I love writing fiction and poetry too, climbing mountains and exploring remote places.
+Alternatively a house boat on the water and a garden of flower pots sounds good.
+Science does not define me, I love writing fiction and poetry too, walking mountains and exploring remote places.
 Life is wide and beautiful, I don’t like the idea of being fenced into career paths, rigid structures, or fixed things to aim for.

-The very wonderful Ani DiFranco has been a life long role model, as has Arundhati Roy, Utah Phillips and Noam Chomsky.
+The very wonderful Ani DiFranco has been a life long role model, as has Arundhati Roy, Utah Phillips, Alan Watts and Noam Chomsky.
 Google them, they are jewels of human beings and may change your life.